Havells India Limited (NSE: HAVELLS) Q4 2026 Earnings Call dated Apr. 22, 2026

 Pulkit Patni

-Sir.
-Thank you for taking my questions.
-Anilji, I have two questions for you.
-First is in light of whatever is happening globally, can you just discuss any supply chain disruptions that you have faced or navigated.
-And secondly, is there a scenario right now likely wherein again stronger companies like you emerge stronger given better supply chain controls etc. In the current environment?
-That’s my question number one
+Sir, thank you for taking my questions.
+Anil ji, I have two questions for you.
+First is, in light of whatever is happening globally, can you just discuss any supply chain disruptions that you have faced or navigated?
+And secondly, is there a scenario right now likely wherein, again, stronger companies like you emerge stronger, given better supply chain controls, et cetera, in the current environment?
+That’s my question number one.

-On the supply side there have been challenges over the last couple of months, especially more on the production side.
-Those have been navigated and not to go into each detail, but those have been navigated on the raw material side as well as on the production side due to the gas supply.
-Going forward we’ll continue to navigate those things.
-I think your question about whether stronger companies are in a better position to manage not necessarily also in the supply chain but also continued investments and that’s what we’ll continue to strive for.
+Right.
+On the supply side, there have been a couple of — especially more on the production side.
+Those have been navigated as not to go to each detail.
+But those have been navigated on the raw material side as well as in the production side due to the gas supply.
+Going forward, we’ll continue to navigate those things.
+I think your question about the stronger companies are in a better position to manage not necessarily also in the supply chain, but also continued investments.

-As I’ve already said, risk, innovation, brand distribution, we’ll do that and you know have a long term thinking rather than a short term thinking.
-I would rather say quarter to quarter thinking would not be in our mind.
-How do we continue to invest for the long term?
+And that’s what we’ll continue to strive for, as we have already said, is innovation, brand distribution.
+We’ll do that — and have a long-term thinking rather than a short-term thinking.
+I would rather say quarter-to-quarter thinking would not be in our mind how do we continue to invest for the long term.

 Pulkit Patni

-Sure sir.
-So my second question actually in relation to that only, which is we have about 4,000 crore of capital now deployed in lawyer which at this stage is barely generating any profitability.
-If I was to look at this say further next two to three years, what is going to be the strategy to get our returns higher in that particular segment?
-You know, is brand building going to be a continued focus?
-Is utilizing our capacities, the two factories that we have going to be the focus?
-Just some thought process about how should we look at capital returns on what you’ve invested in Lloyds.
+Sure, sir.
+Sir, my second question is actually in relation to that only, which is we have about INR4,000 crores of capital now deployed in Llyod, which at this stage is barely generating any profitability.
+If I was to look at this say, further next two to three years, what is going to be the strategy to get our returns higher in that particular segment?
+Is brand building going to be a continued focus, is utilizing our capacities, the two factories that we have going to be the focus.
+Just some thought process about how should we look at capital returns on what you’ve invested in Llyod.

 Pulkit Patni